proglang/ldgv/README-networking.md

 Typing for the attributes:

 - **UserID** is a unique string, used to identify the logical communication partner
-- **ConnectionID** is a unique string, used to identify the current physical connection to a logical communication partner
+- **ConnectionID** is a unique string, used to identify the current physical connection, to a logical communication partner
-- **Port** is a string containing the number of a port
+- **Port** is a string, containing the port number
-- **Address** is a string containing the IPv4 address or URL of a communication partner
+- **Address** is a string, containing the IPv4 address or URL of a communication partner
 - **Value** is a type of data in LDGV.
 The VChans present in this Value are replaced with VChanSerials
-- **Value Index** is an integer containing the index of a Value
+- **Value Index** is an integer, containing the index of a Value
-- **Type Name** is a  TName Type of the desired Type
+- **Type Name** is a  TName Type, of the desired Type
-- **Type Structure** of the desired Type
+- **Type Structure** is a Type, containing the resolved Type of the Type Name

 ## Establishing a new Connection
 As soon as B opens up their port with the accept command.
 A can connect, by sending an Introduce message to B.